chaoshades/rmvx-ebjb-localization/README.md

 #### rexml

 A [Ruby library](https://github.com/ruby/rexml) with a simple API to parse the XML returned by the SQLiteDBAccess library.
-It is loaded dynamically with the require method, which isn't available by default in RGSS, so it was custom-made.
+It is loaded dynamically with the require method, which isn't available by default in RGSS2, so it was custom-made.
 > For more info, the source is there : <https://github.com/chaoshades/rmvx-ebjb-core/blob/master/src/Other%20Scripts/RequireDefinition.rb>

 ## Contributing